gogre/irgo/README.md

 ...Circumscribe group on board from pretendboard cluster+shadows
 ...*a group is a set of clusters whose shadows are contiguous*

 **4. Perform group life-and-death analysis**
+*whether black can live, white can kill, etc*
  foreach group do
 ...make boardcopy
 ...fillup rest of zboard with black stones
+*easy for a machine; in video simulations i manually fillup with alternating black and white to save time*
 ...poke 2 eyes in rest of zboard; endofgame:= false
+...for onmove = {black, white} do
-...until endofgame do
+......until endofgame do
-......call leela-zero(zboard) => bestmoves,endofgame
+.........call leela-zero(zboard, onmove) => bestmoves,endofgame
-......if null(intersection(bestmoves, group)) then pass(zboard)
+.........if null(intersection(bestmoves, group)) then pass(zboard)
-......else makebestmove in group on zboard
+.........else makebestmove in group on zboard
-...foreach point in group do
+......foreach point in group do
-......if point.occupant = enemystone and not(zboard.point.occupant = enemystone)
+.........if point.occupant = enemystone and not(zboard.point.occupant = enemystone)
-......then board.point.stone:= dead
+.........then board.point.stone:= <onmove,dead>

 **5.** Redraw colour map and shadows